 The facts

-The battle for equality is not yet won: 45% of lesbian, gay, bisexual and trans (LGBT) young people have experienced bullying, and very few teachers get training in how to deal with this (according to Stonewall)
+• 45% of LGBT+ (lesbian, gay, bisexual, trans) young people have experienced bullying, and very few teachers get training in how to deal with this, says Stonewall

 Children don’t see difference as easily as adults, but they learn it quickly.
 So talk about friends, families & public figures who are different from you – without only referring to that difference.
 Discuss various families’ differences & similarities.
 Your key message here: it’s not a big deal

-Be gender neutral when discussing romantic relationships.
-Don’t say that relationships are always between a woman and man – be inclusive and say “or a man & a man / a woman & a woman””
+Be gender neutral when you discuss romantic relationships.
+Don’t say they happen between a woman and man – be inclusive and say “or a woman and a woman” & ”or a man and a man”.

 “I was always aware that I would never be able to live up to the ideals my family had set for me.
 Deep down… I had been planning my exit from the family for years”